 She actively works with school districts to improve systems for all students through the reform of school and district-wide academic and behavioral policies and practices.
 Dr. Kendorski has led the development of the Applied Behavior Analysis programs at PCOM as well as the approval of these programs by the Behavioral Analysis Certification Board (BACB).

 Prior to her current position at PCOM, she was a Senior Educational Consultant at the May Institute, where she partnered with, and supported local school districts in the implementation of school and district wide Positive Behavior Support Initiatives.
 Additionally, she worked at the Linden’s Neurobehavioral Stabilization Program, a residential program specializing in treating children with autism and other developmental disabilities to overcome severe behavioral challenges.
 She also completed extensive neuropsychology training at Bancroft, where she currently serves as a member of the Rehabilitation Services Board of Trustees.
-Dr. Kendorski is a regular contributor to Healthy Kids on philly.com.
+Dr. Kendorski is a regular contributor and member of the Philadelphia Inquirer Health Advisory Panel on philly.com.
 An appreciative mom of two, she is passionate about child advocacy, education, and positive parenting practices.

 Dr. Kendorski received her Ph.D. in School Psychology from the APA-accredited program at Temple University.

 Dr. Kendorski's primary research interest and expertise focus on supporting the social, emotional, and behavioral development of all children as well as those diagnosed with neurodevelopmental disorders in the home and school settings.